-As outlined in section 5.1 of this draft determination, the draft rule amends the compensation framework from a two step process to a single step process, where compensation is determined based on direct costs, loss of revenue and relevant contractual arrangements.
-Under the new one-step process in the draft rule, if the same FPP applied for all future occurrences of the same service being directed in the ensuing 12 month period, the determination of the FPC (based on a directed participant's specific direct costs, loss of revenue or relevant contractual arrangement) may result in the following outcomes127:
+compensation is determined based on direct costs, loss of revenue and relevant contractual arrangements.
+Under the new one-step process in the draft rule, if the same FPP was applied for all future occurrences of the same service being directed in the ensuing 12 month period, the determination of the FPC (based on a directed participant's specific direct costs, loss of revenue or relevant contractual arrangement) may result in the following outcomes155:

-- A directed participant could be under-compensated if they were directed for the same service in the ensuing 12 month period and had higher out of pocket costs due to their specific direct costs, loss of revenue and/or relevant contractual arrangements.
-As there is no additional claim process in the draft rule, the directed participant would not be made 'whole'. - A directed participant could be over-compensated if they were directed for the same service in the ensuing 12 month period and had lower out of pocket costs due to their specific direct costs, loss of revenue and/or relevant contractual arrangements.
-This additional compensation cost would flow through to consumers.
+- A directed participant could be under-compensated if they were directed for the same service in the ensuing 12-month period and had higher out of pocket costs due to their specific direct costs, loss of revenue and/or relevant contractual arrangements.
+As there was no additional claim process in the draft rule, the directed participant would not be made 'whole'. - A directed participant could be over-compensated if they were directed for the same service in the ensuing 12-month period and had lower out of pocket costs due to their specific direct costs, loss of revenue and/or relevant contractual arrangements.
+This additional compensation cost would flow through to market participants and consumers.

-To avoid these sub-optimal outcomes, the draft rule removes the application of the FPP for the same service for the ensuing 12 months, so that the FPP is always determined on a case by case basis.
-The Commission recognises that a case by case determination of the FPP would in theory increase administrative costs compared to current arrangements, however it is important to provide that a directed participant is not left out of pocket in the draft rule.
-This improves risk allocation and contributes to promoting the long-term interests of consumers.
+To avoid these sub-optimal outcomes, the draft rule removed the application of the FPC for the same service for the ensuing 12 months, so that the FPC is always determined on a case by case basis.
+The Commission recognised that a case by case determination of the FPC would in theory increase administrative costs compared to current arrangements, however it is important to provide that a directed participant is not left out of pocket.
+This would improve risk allocation and contribute to promoting the long-term interests of consumers.